Tien-Nhat/Build-Chat-Bot-With-Flutter-InterBrycen/README.md

 ### 2. Clone this github repository app

 - Open a folder in your computer that you want to add this app.
-- Open git (in step 2), then type:
+- Open git, then type:

 ```bash
 git clone https://github.com/Shu-Kei/gptbrycen.git